Benjamin Urrutia: Biography

 Urrutia was born in Guayaquil, Ecuador.
 He lived in Ecuador until 1968, and has since been a resident of the United States of America, except for the period from May 1974 to July 1977, when he lived in Israel.
 At Brigham Young University, he studied under Hugh Nibley.
 Learning from Nibley that the Book of Mormon names Shiblon and Shiblom may be derived from the Arabic root shibl, "lion cub," Urrutia connected this to the "Jaguar Cub" imagery of the Olmec people.

 Urrutia has also elaborated on Nibley's argument that the word Makhshava, usually translated as "thought," is more correctly translated as "plan."
 Urrutia has made some contributions to the study of Egyptian Names in the Book of Mormon.

 Over the years, Urrutia has written and published a number of articles, letters, poems and reviews on matters related to the work of J. R. R. Tolkien.

-Benjamin Urrutia contributed stories to every volume of the LDSF series – anthologies of Science Fiction with LDS Themes.
+Benjamin Urrutia contributed stories to every volume of the LDSF series – anthologies of Science Fiction with LDS themes.
 He edited the second and third volumes of the series.

 Urrutia has been a book reviewer since 1970 and a film critic since 1981.
 As of 2017, he is a book reviewer and the principal film critic for The Peaceable Table.
 He is a strong advocate of Christian vegetarianism.

 Ideas

 New Testament and Talmud

-Urrutia contends that Rabbi Yeshua Bar Abba was the historical Jesus of Nazareth and was the leader of the successful nonviolent Jewish resistance to Pontius Pilate's attempt to place Roman eagles – symbols of the worship of Jupiter – on Jerusalem's Temple Mount.
+Urrutia contends that Rabbi Yeshua Bar Abba was the historical Jesus of Nazareth and was the leader of the successful nonviolent Jewish resistance to Pontius Pilate's attempt to place Roman eagles—symbols of the worship of Jupiter—on Jerusalem's Temple Mount.
 Josephus, who relates this episode, does not say who the leader of this resistance was, but shortly afterwards states that Pilate had Jesus crucified.
 (Many scholars believe this passage of Josephus may have been slightly but significantly altered by later editors.)

 The Gospel of the Hebrews says that the suggestion to be baptized by John came from the mother and brothers of Jesus, and Jesus himself agreed only reluctantly.
-Contrary to the common opinion, Benjamin Urrutia insists that this version must be the authentic one, because: 1) It is strongly supported by the Criterion of Embarrassment: Jesus changes his mind, and agrees to somebody else's idea.
-2) This Gospel was produced by the community that included the Family of Jesus, and therefore is the most likely to include authentic family traditions.
+Contrary to the common opinion, Urrutia insists that this version must be the authentic one because 1) it is strongly supported by the Criterion of Embarrassment (Jesus changes his mind and agrees to somebody else's idea) and 2) the gospel was produced by the community that included the family of Jesus and therefore is the most likely to include authentic family traditions.

-A Talmudic legend has a Rabbi meeting the Messiah at the gates of Rome, where he is binding his wounds among the homeless poor.
-Asked when he will be coming, the Anointed One replies: "Today!"
-Perhaps this means: You need not expect a future coming of the Messiah.
-He is here today.
-Look for him among the homeless, the wounded, the hungry and oppressed.